 More than 30 years after the discovery of the T cell receptor, we still do not know how signalling begins.
 It is important that we work out how antigen binding initiates intracellular signalling because these signals shape the resulting immune response.
-With new super-resolution fluorescence microscopy and single molecule imaging approaches, we aim to map the molecular level while retaining the spatial organisation of intact cells.
+With new single-molecule imaging approaches, we aim to map receptor signalling at the molecular level while retaining the spatial organisation of intact cells.
 We are developing new instruments, new analysis methods and new molecular biology tools in an interdisciplinary research program that spans physics, chemistry, mathematics and biology.

 PROF. KATHARINA (KAT) GAUS

 AT A GLANCE